Ujemi svojo priložnost za počitniško delo že zdaj

 1. How to translate our website? 📖

-Click the right mouse button or the three dots at the top of your phone and select "Translate" to English or any other language.
+Click the right mouse button or the three dots on your phone and choose "Translate" to English or any other language.
+It’s not perfect, but it helps with your job search.

 2. Students who can work in Slovenia: